tomasmetal23/alpine-laravel-apache/README.md

 Using this Dockerfile, it's now possible to run all of the Laravel Web Applications, it will just be a matter of copying the application source code in /home/application/

-Ambiente para aplicaciones basdas en el framework laravel con dependencias como node, perl, ruby integradas.
+Ambiente para aplicaciones basadas en el framework laravel con dependencias como node, perl y ruby integradas.